Marguerite de Navarre: Early life

 Marguerite was born in Angoulême on 11 April 1492, the eldest child of Louise of Savoy and Charles, Count of Angoulême.
-Her father was a descendant of Charles V, and was thus on the succession line to the French crown by masculine primogeniture, if both Charles VIII and the presumptive heir, Louis, Duke of Orléans, would die without producing male offspring.
+Her father was a descendant of Charles V, and would thus have been on the line of succession to the French crown by masculine primogeniture, if both Charles VIII and the presumptive heir, Louis, Duke of Orléans, had died without producing male offspring.

 Two years after Marguerite's birth, the family moved from Angoulême to Cognac, "where the Italian influence reigned supreme, and where Boccaccio was looked upon as a little less than a god".

 She had several half-siblings from illegitimate relationships of her father, who were raised alongside Marguerite and her brother Francis.
 Two girls, Jeanne of Angoulême and Madeleine, were born of her father's long relationship with his châtelaine, Antoinette de Polignac, Dame de Combronde, who later became Louise's lady-in-waiting and confidante.
 Another half-sister, Souveraine, was born to Jeanne le Conte, also one of her father's mistresses.

 Thanks to her mother, who was only nineteen when widowed, Marguerite was carefully tutored from her earliest childhood and given a classical education that included Latin.
 The young princess was to be called "Maecenas to the learned ones of her brother's kingdom".
 When Marguerite was ten, Louise tried to marry her to the Prince of Wales, who would later become Henry VIII of England, but the alliance was courteously rebuffed.
 Perhaps the one real love in her life was Gaston de Foix, Duc de Nemours, nephew of King Louis XII.
 Gaston went to Italy, however, and died a hero at Ravenna, when the French defeated Spanish and Papal forces.

 First marriage

 At the age of seventeen Marguerite was married to Charles IV of Alençon, aged twenty, by the decree of King Louis XII (who also arranged the marriage of his ten-year-old daughter, Claude, to Francis).
-With this decree, Marguerite was forced to marry a generally kind but practically-illiterate man for political expediency—"the radiant young princess of the violet-blue eyes... had become the bride of a laggard and a dolt".
+With this decree, Marguerite was forced to marry a generally kind but practically illiterate man for political expediency—"the radiant young princess of the violet-blue eyes... had become the bride of a laggard and a dolt".
 She had been bartered to save the royal pride of Louis, by keeping the County of Armagnac in the family.
 There were no offspring from this marriage.

 Following the example set by her mother, Marguerite became the most influential woman in France during her lifetime when her brother acceded to the crown as Francis I in 1515.
 Her salon, known as the "New Parnassus", became famous internationally.

 After the death of Queen Claude, she took in her two nieces Madeleine and Marguerite, for whom she would continue to care during her second marriage.